HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

-.
-Your next question comes from the line of Shreya Shivani from Nomura.
+Thank you.
+Your next question comes from the line of Piran Engineer from CLSA.
 Please go ahead.
-Yeah.

 Operator

-Your next question comes from the line of Prithviraj Patil from Investech.
-Please go ahead
+Thank you.
+Your next question comes from the line of Prithviraj Patil from Investec.
+Please go ahead.

 Prithviraj Patil